+3.3.5.
 Tab Order on Report Setup Screens

-On the various report setup screens, the tab order (that is, the order in which screen elements are selected when you press the Tab > key) is as follows and as shown in Figure 7.
-The BMI by Range report setup screen is shown, but others are similar.
+On the various report setup screens, the tab order, the order in which screen elements are selected when you press the < Tab > key, is as follows and as shown in Figure 7.
+The general flow is top-left of the screen to the bottom-right of the screen.
+The List of Registry Patients report setup screen is shown, as an example.